openhab/openhab-addons/bundles/org.openhab.binding.linktap/README.md

 The currently supported capabilities include where supported by the gateway / device:

-- Time syncrhonisation to openHAB
+- Time synchronisation to openHAB
 - Child lock controls
 - Monitoring and dismissal for device alarms (Water Cut, etc.)
 - Monitoring of sensor states (Battery, Zigbee Signal, Flow Meters Statistics, etc.)